Orthognathic surgery: Sagittal split osteotomy

 This procedure is used to correct mandible retrusion and mandibular prognathism (over and under bite).

 First, a horizontal cut is made on the inner side of the ramus mandibulae, extending anterally to the anterior portion of the ascending ramus.
 The cut is then made inferiorly on the ascending ramus to the descending ramus, extending to the lateral border of the mandible in the area between the first and second molar.
 At this time, a vertical cut is made extending inferior to the body of the mandible, to the inferior border of the mandible.

 All cuts are made into the middle of the bone, where bone marrow is present.
 Then, a chisel is inserted into the pre existing cuts and tapped gently in all areas to split the mandible of the left and right side.
 From here, the mandible can be moved either forwards or backwards.
 If sliding backwards, the distal segment must be trimmed to provide room in order to slide the mandible backwards.
 Lastly, the jaw is stabilized using stabilizing screws that are inserted extra-orally.
 The jaw is then wired shut for approximately 4–5 weeks.

 Genioplasty osteotomy (intra-oral)

 This procedure is used for the advancement (movement forward) or retraction (movement backwards) of the chin.

 First, incisions are made from the first bicuspid to the first bicuspid, exposing the mandible.
 Then, soft tissue of the mandible is detached from the bone; done by stripping attaching tissues.
 A horizontal incision is then made inferior to the first bicuspids, bilaterally, where bone cuts (osteotomies) are made vertically inferior, extending to the inferior border of the mandible, thereby detaching the bony segments of the mandible.
 The bony segments are stabilized with titanium plates; no fixation (binding of the jaw) necessary.
 If advancement is indicated for the chin, there are inert products available to implant onto the mandible, utilizing titanium screws, bypassing bone cuts.

-GenioPaully

-This is a modified box osteotomy of the chin, designed to deliberately grab the paired geniohyoid muscles – which are otherwise missed by the normal genioplasty procedure – in order to deliberately pull the hyoid and epiglottis forward.
-Use of the GenioPaully is common with IMDO and custom BIMAX procedures in deliberately curing a patient of obstructive sleep apnoea.